kpruehss/angular-reddit/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

-A deployed version can be found at [Angular Reddit](https://angular-reddit-gbpiwiynid.now.sh/)
+A deployed version can be found [here](https://angular-reddit-gbpiwiynid.now.sh/)

 ## Development server